TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/08/2019-08-14-cutlist-optimizer.md

   <div>
     <span><b>Notes:</b></span><br/>
     <ul>
       <li>If you're only cutting from one kind of stock, then you don't need this.
-But in my <a href="#complicated-example">Complicated Example</a>, it's how I could do all three materials at once.</li>
+But in my <a href="#complicated-example">Complicated Example</a>, it's how I could do all three materials at once.
+Still, it's probably best to do them one at a time.</li>
     </ul>
   </div>
 </div>